WMJX: Switch to Magic

 Two of the personalities on "Magic", Nancy Quill and David Allan Boucher, had been on the station since its inception; for many years, Quill was heard on middays, while Boucher hosts the popular nighttime show Bedtime Magic, voice-tracked on various stations around the country.
 (Nancy Quill's last show on WMJX was April 3, 2020; she was let go in light of the market downturn as a result of the COVID-19 pandemic.)
 Boucher announced his retirement on June 8, 2022.
 WMJX has had only four program directors during its entire run; Jack Casey was the original program director from 1981 to 1986, followed by Phil Redo.
 Don Kelley served as the program director from October 1989 to February 2012.
 Cadillac Jack was named program director in 2013.

 WMJX received a "Radio Active" Grammy Award in 1998 for programming excellence.
 In 2007, the station was nominated for the "Adult Contemporary Station of the Year" award for the top 25 radio markets by Radio & Records magazine; other nominees included KOST in Los Angeles, WALK-FM in Patchogue, New York, WLTW in New York City, WBEB in Philadelphia, and KEZK-FM in St. Louis.
 In 2010, the station received the Marconi Award from the National Association of Broadcasters in the AC Station category.

 In 2008, WMJX ran a contest titled Cool, Hot or Green.
-The prize was advertised as a new car, a choice of a “cool” Mercedes-Benz C-series sedan, a “hot” Audi TT convertible or a “green” Toyota Prius.
+The prize was advertised as a new car, a choice of a "cool" Mercedes-Benz C-series sedan, a "hot" Audi TT convertible or a "green" Toyota Prius.
 A complaint was filed when it was learned that the prize was a two-year lease on one of the three cars, and would only be awarded if the winner qualified for the lease.
 In response the Federal Communications Commission (FCC) issued a $4,000 fine to Greater Media, the station's owners.

 WMJX frequently edited the songs they play to make them fit the "soft rock" format.
 The change in management in 2013, marked the end of the policy of "home grown" edits, and most (if not all) of these songs were replaced with the full versions that were supplied by the record companies.

 Ownership changes

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WMJX) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on October 31, 2016.

 On November 1, 2017, Beasley announced that it would swap WMJX to Entercom, in exchange for WBZ-FM, making it a sister station to longtime competitor WBMX (now WWBX), which broadcasts a hot AC format.
-The move comes due to the merger of CBS Radio and Entercom, with both companies needing to divest stations to different owners to meet ownership limits and revenue concentration limits set by the Federal Communications Commission (FCC) and the Department of Justice.
+The move was related to the merger of CBS Radio and Entercom, with both companies needing to divest stations to different owners to meet ownership limits and revenue concentration limits set by the Federal Communications Commission (FCC) and the Department of Justice.
 The swap was completed on December 20, 2017.